 - Employment diversification: Single-employer towns are high-risk.
 Markets with diverse employment across multiple industries are more resilient.

 - Rent-to-price ratio: Divide monthly rent by purchase price.
-A result above 0.8% to 1% is generally considered favourable for cash flow.
+A result above 0.8% to 1% is generally considered favorable for cash flow.

 - Historical appreciation: Look at 10-year price trends, not just recent peaks.
 Consistent, moderate appreciation is more reliable than recent spikes driven by temporary demand.